jovaska1337/echo360_video_scraper/README.md

 - `https://echo360.org.uk/section/<uuid>/home`
 - `https://echo360.org.uk/media/<uuid>/\*`

+1. Navigate to an echo360 classroom or media page with an url like the ones above on a browser with the extension installed.
+2. Open the extension popup. (refresh the page if nothing shows up)
-You can then use the extension popup window to select which video streams you want to download. (`/media` pages will always show one) After selecting the streams and clicking `Go`, the extension will extract stream urls and cookies from the `echo360.org.uk` domain.
+3. Select the streams you want to download. (`/media` pages always give one)
-(cookies are required to download the streams, otherwise we'll get a `HTTP 403 Access Denied`) You will then be prompted to save a text file called `echo360.txt`.
-This is the file `echo360.py` takes as an input from stdin.
-You can save multiple of these files with the following format `echo360*.txt` and use `echo360.sh` to pipe all of them into `echo360.py` at once if a POSIX shell is available.
-`echo360.py` will select the streams with highest quality, download them and, depending on the configuration, re-encode or remux them using ffmpeg.
-All files are saved in the working directory.
-You can safely interrupt the program with SIGINT (CTRL+C).
-No cleanup is performed if any errors occur.
-Video streams will always be re-encoded if they have an "overlay" stream or if the video size is too large.
-You can use `volume.sh` after `echo360.py` finishes to fix volume levels.
+4. Click `Go`.
+5. After the tool scrapes the authentication cookies and video stream urls, You'll be prompted to save a file called `echo360.txt`. `echo360.py` will take this file as input from stdin.
+6. Save the file into the directory you want to download the streams into.
+   If you have a POSIX shell available, you can use `echo360.sh` to pipe multiple `echo360.txt` files into `echo360.py` by saving them with the format `echo360*.txt`. (files will be concatenated in the filesystem order)
+7. When you have downloaded all the video stream metadata, either invoke `echo360.py` directly, piping `echo360.txt` into stdin ( `python echo360.py < echo360.txt`) or invoke `echo360.sh` in the directoy with all the `echo360.txt` files.
+8. `echo360.py` will then select the streams with the highest quality, download the streams onto disk and either re-encode or remux the streams into a single video file depending on the internal configuration.
+It's safe to interrupt the script with `SIGINT` (`CTRL+C`).
+The script will clean up all files if it executes without errors.
+Re-executing after errors should resume correctly. (only partial re-encodes/remuxes are discarded)
+9. If the volume of the resultant video file is too low, you can use `volume.sh` to fix volume levels.
+(POSIX shell required) Multiple paths can be specified.
+The default configuration can be overridden through the command line. (see the script for details) You can simply invoke it as follows: `./volume.sh <video path>`